nanselmo/gcloud-tutorials/week-1-web-development/intro/web-development-walkthrough.md

 Now run your development server and click the <walkthrough-web-preview-icon></walkthrough-web-preview-icon> icon and then select **Preview on port 8080** to view your changes.

 Your page should now contain a button that shows a dialog when you click it!

+### JavaScript Console

+Your browser's JavaScript console will show anything you print out using the `console.log()` function, as well as any errors. **This should be the first place you look when you have a problem.** It's a good idea to always have your JavaScript console open, so you see errors right away.

 You can learn more about JavaScript at [W3Schools](https://www.w3schools.com/js/default.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript), or by googling "JavaScript tutorials".